MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-registration-campaign.md

 ## User experience

-1. First, the user needs to successfully authenticate by using Microsoft Entra multifactor authentication (MFA).
+1. First, you need to successfully authenticate using Microsoft Entra multifactor authentication (MFA).

-1. If the user is enabled for Authenticator push notifications and doesn't have it already set up, they get prompted to set up Authenticator to improve their sign-in experience.
+1. If you've enabled for Authenticator push notifications and don't have it already set up, you'll get prompted to set up Authenticator to improve your sign-in experience.

    >[!NOTE]
-   >Other security features, such as passwordless passkey, self-service password reset or security defaults, might also prompt users for setup.
+   >Other security features, such as passwordless passkey, self-service password reset or security defaults, might also prompt you for setup.

     :::image type="content" source="./media/how-to-mfa-registration-campaign/user-prompt.png" alt-text="Screenshot of multifactor authentication.":::

-1. User taps **Next** and steps through the Authenticator app setup.
+1. Tap **Next** and step through the Authenticator app setup.
    1. First download the app.

     :::image type="content" source="./media/how-to-mfa-registration-campaign/user-downloads-microsoft-authenticator.png" alt-text="Screenshot of download for Microsoft Authenticator.":::